thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {::include cddl/psa-implementation-id.cddl}
 ~~~

-### Hardware Version
+### Certification Reference

-The Hardware Version claim provides metadata linking the token to the GDSII
-that went to fabrication for this instance.
-It can be used to link the class of
+The Certification Reference claim is used to link the class of chip and PSA RoT
-chip and PSA RoT to the data on a certification website.
-It MUST be represented
+of the attesting device to an associated entry in the PSA Certification
-as a thirteen-digit {{EAN-13}}.
+database.
+It MUST be represented as a thirteen-digit {{EAN-13}}.

+Linking to the PSA Certification entry can still be achieved if this claim is
+not present in the token by making an association at a Verifier between the
+reference values and other token claim values - for example, the Implementation
+ID.

 ~~~
-{::include cddl/psa-hardware-version.cddl}
+{::include cddl/psa-certification-reference.cddl}
 ~~~

 ## Target State Claims